cps-org/cps/common-package-specification.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: No

 Specifies additional components required by a component.
 This is used, for example, to indicate transitive dependencies.
+Relative component paths are interpreted relative to the current package.
+Absolute component paths must refer to a package required by this package (see `Requires (Package)`_).

 :attribute:`Requires` :applies-to:`(Package)`
 ---------------------------------------------